 Distinguished members of the family include Sir John Apsley of the City of London; his son, Sir Allen Apsley (1567-1630), English merchant, courtier and landowner, Lord of the Manor of Feltwell, one of the founders of the New England

-Company; and his son, Sir Allen Apsley (1616-1683) Royalist soldier in the...
-Another 97 words (7 lines of text) are included under the topic Early Asply Notables in all our PDF Extended History products and printed products wherever possible.
+Company; and his son, Sir Allen Apsley (1616-1683) Royalist soldier in the English Civil War, Lieutenant of the Tower of London, buried at Westminster Abbey.
+William Aspley (died 1640) was a London publisher of the Elizabethan, Jacobean, and Caroline eras.
+He published the First...
+Another 83 words (6 lines of text) are included under the topic Early Asply Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Asply family to Ireland